grafter-ca/requirement-analysis/README.md

 Each of these activities plays a critical role in delivering a solution that is functional, usable, and aligned with stakeholder goals.

+## 📂 Types of Requirements

+Software requirements are generally classified into two main categories: **Functional Requirements** and **Non-functional Requirements**.
+Both are crucial to delivering a complete and usable system.

+### ✅ Functional Requirements

+Functional requirements define **what** the system should do.
+They describe the core features and interactions users will have with the application.

+#### Definition:
+These are specifications of **behaviors, tasks, and features** the system must support.

+#### Examples for Hotel Booking App:
+- Users can **search for available rooms** by location, date, and preferences.
+- Hosts can **create, edit, and delete** room listings.
+- Guests can **book rooms** and receive confirmation via email.
+- Users must **log in or register** before making a booking.
+- The system should allow **payment processing** via credit card or digital wallet.
+- Admin can **manage bookings**, suspend accounts, or generate reports.

+---

+### ⚙️ Non-functional Requirements

+Non-functional requirements define **how** the system performs.
+They focus on **performance, usability, security**, and other quality attributes.

+#### Definition:
+These describe **constraints or qualities** the system must meet to ensure a smooth user experience and operational efficiency.

+#### Examples for Hotel Booking App:
+- The website should **load within 2 seconds** on standard internet connections.
+- The system must be able to **handle up to 10,000 concurrent users** during peak hours.
+- User passwords must be **stored using secure encryption**, and **multi-factor authentication** should be enabled.
+- The app should have **99.9% uptime availability**.
+- The system should **support multiple languages** for international users.
+- Bookings should be processed in **real-time** with no delays in confirmation.

+Both types of requirements are essential.
+Functional requirements ensure the **right features are built**, while non-functional requirements ensure the **system behaves reliably and efficiently** under real-world conditions.